Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Experimental Results and Discussion

-The $\Delta$ and $\delta ^* $ trajectories obtained when $\sigma $ = 0 at different values of $N$ (30, 35, and 50) were compared (Fig. 6), and the results indicated that the maximum $\delta ^* $ value increased with $N$.
-The maximum $\delta ^* $ values produced by the soft-CILQR solver at an $N$ value of 50 were clipped [Fig. 6(c)] because some of these values exceeded the upper bound of the steering angle ($\pi /6$).
-Fig. 7(a) illustrates the evolution of the solution trajectories obtained for $\Delta $ by using the soft-CILQR solver when 200 $< t <$ 250 at $N$ values ranging from 25 to 60.
-An increase in $N$ from 25 to 45 resulted in the generation of less conservative trajectories; however, as displayed in Fig. 6(c), the clipping of the $\delta ^* $ values obtained at an $N$ value of 50 resulted in the generation of more conservative $\Delta $ trajectories.
-Consequently, the maximum deviation in the $\Delta$ values decreased as $N$ increased beyond 50.
+The $\Delta$ and $\delta ^* $ trajectories obtained when $\sigma $ = 0 at different values of $N$ (30, 35, and 50) were compared (Fig. 6).
+The results indicated that the maximum $\delta ^* $ value increased with $N$.
+The maximum $\delta ^* $ value produced by the soft-CILQR solver at an $N$ value of 50 did not exceed the upper bound of the steering angle ($\pi /6$).
+Fig. 7(a) presents the evolution of the solution trajectories obtained for $\Delta $ by using the soft-CILQR solver when 200 $< t <$ 270 at $N$ values ranging from 25 to 60.
+An increase in $N$ from 25 to 60 resulted in the generation of conservative trajectories.
+Consequently, the maximum deviation in the $\Delta$ values decreased as $N$ increased.
 Fig. 7(b) presents the evolution of the $\Delta$ trajectories obtained at $\varepsilon _{\max } $ values ranging from 19 to 99.
 The maximum deviation of the $\Delta$ values increased with $\varepsilon _{\max } $.
-Because of the existence of an approximately linear relationship between $\varepsilon _{\max } $ and $N_\nu $ (Fig. 1), the soft-CILQR solver provided less conservative trajectories as $N_\nu $ and $N$ increased.
-On the basis of the numerical simulation results, we used an $N$ value of 40 and an $\varepsilon _{\max } $ value of 49 in the vision-based experiments.
+Because $\varepsilon _{\max } $ and $N_\nu $ had an approximately linear relationship (Fig. 1), the soft-CILQR solver provided less conservative trajectories as $N_\nu $ increased.

+Overall, the overshoot of $\Delta$ trajectories highlighted in Fig. 7 stemmed from the less conservative behavior of the soft-CILQR algorithm compared with the CILQR algorithm without soft constraints.
+This behavior also occurs for the state trajectories of a classical double integrator system when the same constraint-softening technique is applied (Fig. 1 in \cite{Svr23}).
+However, this overshoot leads to inherently larger lateral derivations (with respect to zeros) of the $\Delta$ trajectories obtained by the soft-CILQR algorithm relative to those of the CILQR algorithm [Fig. 3(a)].
+We noticed that the $\Delta$ solution trajectory of the soft-CILQR algorithm [Fig. 3(a)] is similar to a lateral error response curve for vehicle trajectory following generated by a nonlinear model including uncertainty in tire stiffness parameters (Fig. 4 in \cite{Guo18}), demonstrating that soft-CILQR can generate realistic solution trajectories without solving computationally expensive nonlinear models.

+Fig. 8 presents the $\delta ^* $ trajectories generated by the soft-CILQR and CILQR-cc solvers for $\sigma $ = 2.0.
+The CILQR-cc solution trajectories were generated with three sets of cost coefficients: ($q_{c1}$, $q_{c2}$) = (5, 5), (10, 10), and (15, 15).
+The CILQR-cc controller tended to eliminate feature peaks of the $\delta ^* $ trajectories, and this behavior increased as the penalty for steering signal changes increased by increasing $q_{c1}$ and $q_{c2}$.
+This in turn decreased the vehicle yaw agility and was thus unfavorable for high-speed cornering.
+In subsequent vision-based experiments (Fig. 17), this lack of agility resulted in the ego vehicle controlled by CILQR-cc leaving the lane unintentionally at high speed; the ego vehicle guided by soft-CILQR completed the lane-keeping task in this scenario.